- Pastry for double-crust pie (9 inches)

 - 1 cup cold water

 - For cinnamon-sugar crisps, on a lightly floured surface, roll pastry to 1/8-in. thickness.
-Combine sugar and cinnamon; sprinkle over pastry.
+Combine 2 tablespoons sugar and 1/2 teaspoon cinnamon; sprinkle over pastry.
 Cut with floured 2-1/2-in.
 Halloween-shaped cookie cutters.
 Place 1 in. apart on ungreased baking sheets.
 Bake at 425° for 4-6 minutes or until lightly browned.
 Remove to wire racks to cool.

-- Meanwhile, in a large skillet, saute apples, sugar and cinnamon in butter until apples are tender.
+- Meanwhile, in a large skillet, saute apples and remaining sugar and cinnamon in butter until apples are tender.
 Combine flour and cold water until smooth; stir into skillet.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Spoon into a serving dish.
 Serve warm with cinnamon-sugar crisps.
 Yield: 3 cups dip (2 to 3 dozen crisps).

 "Make a double batch.
 It goes so quick.
 Everyone loved it."